Group: Working Group

 Temperament: The Neapolitan Mastiff was originally bred for guarding and fighting.
 Today the breed has a gentle and steady temperament to friends and family, but is still wary of strangers and willing to go to great lengths to defend home and property.
 Protective and alert, this breed can be a heavy drooler when nervous or eating and consumes up to a gallon of food per day.
-Due to his large size, the Neapolitan Mastiff needs a confident trainer who is both calm and assertive and can maintain proper leadership.
-Females of this breed are somewhat more submissive than males.
-This loyal dog does well with children, but due to its large size, should be supervised when around small children.

 Common Ailments: Susceptible to hip dysplasia, immune system problems, "growing pains," heart problems, hypothyroidism, cleft pallets (or tail problems) and cherry eye.

 Trivia: It is thought that it was Alexander the Great who first brought the Neapolitan Mastiff to Italy, where the dogs were taken to war by the Romans and matched up against wild animals such as lions and elephants.